BabyRico/babyrico/README.md

 I'm Ethan
 =================================================================================================================================

 I am a undergraduate student studying computer science with a passion in game development.
-I am a competitve gamer.
-I like going to the gym.

 * 🌍  I'm based in Cleveland
 * ✉️  You can contact me at [eyt12@case.edu](mailto:eyt12@case.edu)